 The exposure at default (EAD) model calculates the balance of accounts at the point of default using a combination of estimated time to default and the interest payments that will be missed.
-Consistent with the PD and LGD models, an amended EAD model is also being developed, for submission in early 2023 with the other IRB models.
-Any additional RWAs emanating from the updated EAD model will be captured within the LGD output so no separate RWA PMA is required for this model.
+Consistent with the PD and LGD models, an amended EAD model was submitted in 2023.
+Any additional RWAs emanating from the updated EAD model are also captured within the RWA PMA being held at 31 December 2023.